abdullahjarif/News-website-front-end/README.md

 **Technologies Used**

-HTML5 – Semantic markup and structure
+1. HTML5 – Semantic markup and structure

-Tailwind CSS – Utility-first styling for rapid UI development
+2. Tailwind CSS – Utility-first styling for rapid UI development

-daisyUI – Prebuilt Tailwind components for consistency and speed
+3. DaisyUI – Prebuilt Tailwind components for consistency and speed

-Vanilla JavaScript – DOM manipulation, filtering, search, and routing logic
+4. Vanilla JavaScript – DOM manipulation, filtering, search, and routing logic

 **Although no frameworks are used, the project follows a component mindset:**

-Navbar
+1. Navbar

-Featured section
+2. Featured section

-News cards
+3. News cards

-Details view
+4. Details view

-Each section has a clear responsibility, improving readability and scalability.
+5. Each section has a clear responsibility, improving readability and scalability.

 **Features Implemented**